zwleileen/emotions-word-game/README.md

+## [6 Jan should show the game almost done e.g. display 4 cards and could match 3 cards]

 # Project: Emotions Word Game
 This project is about developing a simple game with win or lose feature using Javascript.
 The game chosen is called "Emotions Word Game".

 # Description
 1. The theme of this game is "emotions" and uses words describing various emotions from The Feeling Wheel developed by Dr. Gloria Willcox.
 She adapted the wheel from the original version developed by Dr. Robert Plutchik.
 2. Words that describe emotions can vary from broad level e.g. anger, sadness, to very specific ones e.g. disrespected, isolated.
-3. As such, they could be used in words matching games that involve categories (broad level) and elements belong to the categories (specific level).
+3. As such, they could be used in words matching games that involve categories (broad level) and elements belonging to the categories (specific level).

 # How to play
 1. The player will be shown random words and a category.